mabel-dev/opteryx.dev/docs/get-started/ecosystem/orso.md

-# Orso
+# orso

 > IN DEVELOPMENT

-Orso is a DataFrame library implemented for Opteryx and HadroDB.
+orso is a DataFrame library implemented for Opteryx and HadroDB.

 <dl>
     <dt><h2>class <b>DataFrame</b> (<i>dictionaries</i>)</h2></dt>